gvivan/Fruits-Project/README.md

 # Fruits-Project

-This project works with the Native MongoDB Driver
+This project uses the Native MongoDB Driver at first, then is refactored to use mongoose.